 Other-classification may also be the only possible option in certain highly charged or sensitive situations.
-For example, most police forces currently use classification by police officers when they stop, search, or arrest someone.
+For example, most police forces in England currently use classification by police officers when they stop, search, or arrest someone.
 The classification is based on appearance and uses the following broad categories: White, Black, Asian, Other and Not Known.
-The Home Office has recently consulted on a new code of practice (available on www.homeoffice.gov.uk), which proposes moving to a system of self-classification, based on the 16 categories used in the 2001 census, plus a category for 'not stated'.
-Police will have to explain when they use 'not stated' whether the person refused or was unable to respond (for example because they were too drunk, drugged, or ill, or because they did not understand English well).
+The Home Office has recently consulted on a new code of practice (available on www.homeoffice.gov.uk), which proposes moving to a system of self-classification, based on the 16 categories used in England in the 2001 census, plus a category for 'not stated'.
+In England, police will have to explain when they use 'not stated' whether the person refused or was unable to respond (for example because they were too drunk, drugged, or ill, or because they did not understand English well).